 - The missionary Dr. Bruner implies that all of Legendre's victims are this, and that the idea of them being living corpses is superstitious nonsense.

 - Trilling Rs: Legendre is fond of this:Legendre: For the futurrrrre, monsieur!

-- Voodoo Zombie: Legendre's slaves.
-They are classic voodoo zombies—either living people or reanimated corpses who have been enslaved by voodoo magic to serve a master.
+- Voodoo Zombie: Legendre's slaves are classic voodoo zombies—either living people or reanimated corpses that have been enslaved by voodoo magic to serve a master.
 The later idea of zombies as monsters out to eat people was basically invented by George A. Romero in Night of the Living Dead (1968) over thirty years after this movie.